shiltemann/training-material/topics/proteomics/tutorials/proteogenomics/proteogenomics_dbcreation/tutorial.md

 ## Part I

-In this tutorial, the proteins and the total RNA were obtained from the early development of B-cells from mice.
-It was obtained at two developmental stages of B-cells: *Ebf1* -/- pre-pro-B and *Rag2* -/- pro-B. Please refer to the original study for details: [Heydarian, M. et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4276347/).
+In this tutorial, protein and the total RNA sample was obtained from the early development of B-cells from mice.
+It was obtained at two developmental stages of B-cells: *Ebf1* -/- pre-pro-B and *Rag2* -/- pro-B. Please refer to the original study  [Heydarian, M. et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4276347/)for details.

 ### Agenda